allegro/turnilo/docs/configuration.md

 ```

 Note that whichever method you chose you should not change the `name` attribute of your original measure as it will preserve the function of any bookmarks.

+#### Measure Group

+Measure groups are defined with following attributes:

+**name** (string)

+The name of the measure group.
+This should be a URL safe string and unique across dimensions, dimension groups, measures and measure groups.

+**title** (string)

+The title for this measure group in the UI.
+Can be anything and is safe to change at any time.

+**measures** (Measure | MeasureGroup)[]

+An array of nested measures or measure groups.
+It cannot be empty.

 ## Customization